jimthoburn/azusa/academics.markdown

 Math elective course to support our struggling students

-## Advanced Placement And Honors Courses
+## Advanced Placement & Honors Courses

 We offer numerous Honors, AP, and IB Courses.
 Some are grade specific and some are based on student progress levels.
 Any course that is not grade specific are included following the grade specific classes.
 10th Grade